Skip to main content

 Ans.
 He resisted the temptation.

-When I passed the town hall there was a crowd………..
-M Hamel's little garden all out of breath.
+I thought he was making fun of me, and reached M. Hamel’s little garden all out of breath.

 • Franz, being late for school, was hurrying.
 When he reached the town hall which was on the way to his school, he found that there was a crowd of people near the bulletin board.
 Instantly he realised